 Announcements and News

-Snoqualmie Point Park is the site for SAS members-only monthly star parties.
-The first star party at Snoqualmie Point Park occurred on March 23, 2012.
-The next SAS member-only star party is scheduled for MARCH 21, 2015 at 7 p.m.
-Check our Through the Clouds discussion group for details and driving directions.
+The Rattlesnake Mountain Trailhead Park is the site for SAS members-only monthly star parties.
+The first star party at this location, originally called the Snoqualmie Point Park Star Party, occurred on March 23, 2012.
+The title of the location was recently changed.
+Check our Through the Clouds discussion group and the SAS Website for details and driving directions.
 To join SAS go to http://www.seattleastro.org.

 For information about future star parties and a map see http://seattleastro.org/obstiger.shtml.